aryan096/chain-reaction/README.md

 ## Game Mechanics

-Chain Reaction is a multiplayer strategy game where:
+Chain Rxn is a multiplayer strategy game where:

 1. Players take turns placing atoms in cells
 2. When a cell reaches its capacity, it "explodes" and distributes atoms to adjacent cells